-Adjusted operating profit

-From continuing operations, based on expected investment returns, and stated before tax and before non-operating items including, impairment of goodwill, exceptional and other items.
+This is also referred to as adjusted operating profit or operating profit (IFRS basis).
+It is based on expected investment returns, and stated before tax and before non-operating items including, impairment of goodwill, exceptional and other items.

 Inherited estate